 The external factors that affects the growth of living things are

-6. ACCUMULATION OF METABOLLIC PRODUCTS: most metabolic products which accumulates within the body can affect growth.
+- ACCUMULATION OF METABOLIC PRODUCTS: most metabolic products which accumulates within the body can affect growth.
 Excessive accumulation is toxic and harmful to the entire body system and can affect growth immensely.

 The Auxin promotes or inhibits cell elongation in stems and roots.
 They also stimulate cell division

 Gibberellins promote cell elongation and bring about growth in the stem.
 They also affect cell division and cell differentiation to a certain extent.

 In animals, the hormones are secreted by endocrine glands.

 The hormones mainly concerned with growth are secreted by anterior pituitary gland, the thyroid gland and the gonads.
 Abnormal growth in humans, like Dwarfism or gigantisms is due to errors in the secretion of one these hormones.]

 You can read more about hormones by going here

 And if you find this article useful please help us to sharing as we appreciate your effects in sharing.